AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 1. Select the device and click **Edit server URL** from the action bar, as shown in the figure below and your changes will be propagated to the AEM Screens player.

 ![screen_shot_2019-02-07at31028pm](assets/screen_shot_2019-02-07at31028pm.png)

+The **Manage Publication** feature allows you to deliver content updates from author to publish to device.
+You can publish/unpublish content for your entire AEM Screens project or only for one of your channel, location, device, application, or a schedule.
+To learn more about this feature, refer to [On-Demand Content Update](on-demand-content.md).